HIIT Workouts for Beginners: Quick & Easy Home Exercises

 How Long Should a HIIT Workout Be for Beginners?

-HIIT workout for beginners should be between 5 and 15 minutes.
-Beginner HIIT workout should include enough rest periods so the beginner can complete it without raising the maximum amount of blood lactate, and so the HIIT training stays beneficial.
+HIIT workouts for beginners should last between 5 and 15 minutes.
+Beginner HIIT workouts should include enough rest periods so the beginner can complete them without raising the maximum amount of blood lactate and so the HIIT training stays beneficial.

 How Effective Is 20 Minutes of HIIT?